 I’ll also clarify which pair is made with selvedge denim, although you will know from the price.

 501 Skinny Old Hangouts $98 – This is the same pair Laura chose when she was looking for her perfect vintage pair.
 The wash is amazing.
 I’m wearing a size 25 which is my regular size.
 It feels tight on hips, butt and upper legs.
 So many other washes distressed and non-distressed.

 A Size Up..

 501 Skinny Old Hangouts $98 – This is how they look at first.
 They get looser with every wear so keep that in mind.

 501 Skinny Selvedge (Ocean Pacific Blue) $160 – Pretty similar right?
 The distressing is very similar except for some stitches that help to keep it together.
 I’m wearing exact same size and they fit very similarly.
 The main difference is the type of denim.
 You can find this one on sale for way under $100 from size 28 up here.

-501 skinny selvedge (Pop Rock) $79.98 on sale –There was something about this wash that made it feel so vintage.
+501 skinny selvedge (Pop Rock) – (my exact pair is long gone, linked a similar one I might like more) There was something about this wash that made it feel so vintage.
 I feel like this is one of those pairs that you will make totally your own with time.
 The distressing will come according to your lifestyle.
 Wearing size 25.
-You can get it even for less now, extra 30%.
-I did!

 Not a lover of 100% rigid denim?

-501 skinny stretch (Post Modern Blues) – This one is not 100% cotton and has some elastane.
+501 skinny stretch – This one is not 100% cotton and has some elastane.
+I recently got this non-distressed pair and I LOVE IT.
 If you want the fit of a 501 without the break-in process this may be for you.
 The fit is like the one you get after breaking in the 100% cotton ones.They don’t look or feel the same but the stretch is nice.
 I’m wearing my regular size but you could size down for a more skinny fit.

 The Ones I’ve Already Broken-In